Satanicide

 Satanicide are an American, New York City-based mock metal/glam metal band formed in 1999 that styles themselves and their music to represent, tongue-in-cheek, the heavy metal music scene of the 1980s in New Jersey.
 Self-described as portraying a lifestyle "where the mullet and kick-ass rock 'n' roll still live", the members sport big hair and spandex and leather stagewear.
-As part of their presentation, Santanicide plays party anthems and power ballads with a mixture of satire and affection.
+As part of their presentation, Satanicide plays party anthems and power ballads with a mixture of satire and affection.
 In 2003, the group were described in The Drama Review as an "irreverent, demonic death-metal turned glam turned cock-rock band".
 The original four member band consists of frontman Dale "Devlin Mayhem" May, guitarist Phil "Aleister Cradley" Costello, drummer Andrew "Sloth Vader" Griffiths, and bassist Pemberton "The Baron Klaus Von Goaten" Roach.
 Pemberton was replaced by bassist Jake "Vargas Von Goaten" Garcia in 2003, who was subsequently replaced by Drew Thurlow, followed by Patrick Quade.